Bordered Heegaard Floer homology: Invariance and pairing: Bordered Heegaard diagrams: definition, existence, and uniqueness

+\begin{definition} A \emph{pointed Heegaard diagram} $\gls*{Heegaard}$ {pointed Heegaard diagram|see{Heegaard diagram, pointed}} {diagram, Heegaard|see{Heegaard diagram}} is a quadruple $(\Sigma,\alphas,\betas,\gls*{z})$ consisting of \begin{itemize} \item a compact, oriented surface $\Sigma$ with no boundary, of some genus~$g$; \item two $g$-tuples $\alphas = \{\alpha_1,\dots,\alpha_g\}$ and $\gls*{betas} = \{\beta_1,\dots,\beta_g\}$ of circles in $\Sigma$, with the circles in each tuple disjoint; and \item a point $\gls*{z}$ in $\Sigma\setminus(\alphas\cup\betas)$, \end{itemize} such that the $\alpha$-circles and $\beta$-circles intersect transversally and $\Sigma \setminus \alphas$ and $\Sigma \setminus \betas$ are each connected. \end{definition} We will also sometimes refer to pointed Heegaard diagrams as in Definition~\ref{sec:BorderedDiagrams} as \emph{closed} Heegaard diagrams, to distinguish them from the bordered Heegaard diagrams introduced soon.
 When discussing pointed Heegaard diagrams (and their bordered variants), we slightly abuse notation, letting $\alphas$ denote both the set or tuple of $\alpha$-curves and the union of the $\alpha$-curves, and similarly for $\betas$.
-This will not cause confusion.
 Note that the $\alpha$-circles and $\beta$-circles are each maximal collections of embedded circles with connected complement.
-An equivalent requirement to connectivity of the complement is that the $\alpha_i$ are homologically linearly independent in $H_1(\Sigma)$, spanning a Lagrangian subspace, and likewise for the $\beta_i$.
+An equivalent requirement to connectivity of the complement is that the $\alpha_i$ be homologically linearly independent in $H_1(\Sigma)$, spanning a Lagrangian subspace, and likewise for the~$\beta_i$.